yalematta/WomenWhoCode/README.md

 * [ ] add a character limit to the option stuff

 Timeline:
+* [X] Member will see posts in priority based on location and interest based data:
+  * [ ] The timeline will be a listview and fragment
+  * [ ] Initial timeline details for each member will include posts (we'll prepop this based on user's personalization info and location settings)
-* [ ] On click of an listview item's description post will take them to the details view of that item.
+* [ ] On click of an listview post will take them to the details view of that feature.
-* [ ] On click of the chat icon will take the user to the subsciption's detail view.

 Subscribing:
 * [ ] The subscription view will now a include a group chat for anyone joined